nerestaren/ElvUI_ThreatImprovedLite/README.md

 ### How?

-With [FrostAtom's awesome wotlk](https://github.com/FrostAtom/awesome_wotlk), UnitIDs `NameplateX` are available.
-We can also listen for the event `NAME_PLATE_UNIT_ADDED`.
-This way, we can get a unit's nameplate and customize it according to our aggro situation.
+_Without_ [FrostAtom's awesome wotlk](https://github.com/FrostAtom/awesome_wotlk), UnitIDs `NameplateX` are not available.
+We also cannot listen for the event `NAME_PLATE_UNIT_ADDED`.

+But we can still use `raidN-target` UnitIDs, check what `GUID` have these units and cross that with ElvUI's NamePlates frame data.
+It won't work as well, but it may be good enough.
+Caveat: we need to have mouseovered the units first for they to have a `GUID`.

 ### Why?